engagespark/sd-ironmq/README.md

 ## How to use

-### Install
+### Install via PyPI or …

-Get it from pypi, installing it somewhere
+et it from pypi, installing it somewhere

     pip install sd-ironmq

 Symlink it to your plugin directory, on Debian/Ubuntu by default: `/usr/bin/sd-agent/plugins`

+### Install by curl-ing

+    curl https://raw.githubusercontent.com/engagespark/sd-ironmq/master/IronMQ.py > /usr/bin/sd-agent/plugins/IronMQ.py

+Just copy the file to your

 ### Configure